locke14/sensor-control-system/README.md

 2. Install a C++ compiler.
 If you're using Windows, you can install [MinGW](http://www.mingw.org/).
 If you're using macOS, you can install the Xcode command line tools.
 If you're using Linux, you can install the `g++` package using your package manager.

-3. Clone this repository to your local machine using `git clone https://github.com/your-username/your-repository.git`.
+3. Clone this repository to your local machine.

 4. Navigate to the directory where you cloned the repository.

 5. Create the Shared library using `g++ -m64 -shared -o control_system.dll control_system.cpp -lpthread`.

+7. Install the required Python packages using `pip install -r requirements.txt`.

 6. Run the python file using `python control_system.py`

 You should see the following graph showing the real-time simulated temperature and pressure values of the system.
-However, as you can see, as there is no control system implemented yet, the temperature and pressure values are not being controlled.
+However, as you can observe, as there is no control system implemented yet, the temperature and pressure values are not being controlled.

 ![Image](control_system.png)